Bypass the primary and secondary navigation and continue reading the main body of the page

 • When the victim is under 18 and the harm doer is 18 or older and engages in sexual intercourse.

-Responsible Employee: Responsible Employees include all faculty and staff who are not listed as a Confidential Reporting Source (see above).
-Responsible employees also include Resident Assistants, Graduate Teaching Assistants, and all other student-employees, when disclosures re made to any of them in their capacities as employees.
-(ULV Policy)
+Responsible Employees include all faculty and staff who are not listed as a Confidential Reporting Source (see above).
+Responsible employees also include Resident Assistants, Graduate Teaching Assistants, and all other studentemployees, when disclosures are made to any of them in their capacities as employees.
+(ULV Policy).

-Sexual Harassment: A form of sexual harassment discrimination involving unwelcome sexual advances, requests for sexual favors, or other verbal or physical conduct of a sexual nature.
+A form of sex discrimination involving unwelcome sexual advances, requests for sexual favors, or other verbal or physical conduct of a sexual nature.